Working together

 Different parts of a problem require different kinds of intelligence.

 Software handles structure and reliability.
-AI handles pattern recognition and variation.
+AI handles scale, pattern processing, and alternatives.
 Humans handle judgment, priorities, and responsibility.

 The work does not stop at advice.

-The aim is to connect thinking with working systems.
+The aim is to connect thinking with practical solutions.

 Implementation

-The goal is not to build software for its own sake, but to improve how work actually gets done.
+The goal is not to build software for its own sake, but to create capability that continues producing value.

 Yes.
 A new system does not always mean starting from scratch.